awslabs/deequ/docs/key-concepts.md

 calculated

 ### Metrics
-A metric includes the following key details
+A metric includes the following key details:
 * name - the name for the type of metric
 * entity - the type of entity the metric is recorded against. e.g. A column, dataset, or multicolumn
 * instance - information about this instance of the metric.
 For example this could be the column name the metric is